zt991211/GON-Detector/README.md

 M-net, is based on python 3.7+ and paddlepaddle 1.8

 Why we use so many deep learning framework?
-Because we are newcomers and poor, we want to learn more and use free GPU.
+Because we are poor newcomers, we want to learn more and use free GPU.

 ## How to use: